-Today the data available for analysis at the manufacturer end can benefit the supplier or the customer or vice versa.
-Such data can be shared using standard communication formats using Electronic Data Interchange (EDI), Web Services, Partner Portals and the like.
+Today the data available for analysis at the manufacturer’s end can benefit the supplier or the customer or vice versa.
+Such data can be shared using standard communication formats using Electronic Data Interchange (EDI), Web Services, partner portals, and the like.

 Extended supply chains have become critical success factors in various industry sectors.
 Let us examine a few sectors to get an idea of how business scenarios and challenges can be addressed by an all-encompassing supply chain setup.

-Large Distribution centres extend their system to their stockists for them to get a visibility of inventory availability and place orders real time.
+Large distribution centers extend their system to their stockists for them to get a visibility of inventory availability and place orders real time.
 Stock allocation happens accurately resulting in timely supply of goods to the stockists.
 The stockists also have visibility of quantity and expected receipts.
 Extending the stock allocation functionality to the stockist helps the distributor define his saleable and non-saleable inventory clearly.

 Nowadays customers are not limited by geography.
 Large manufacturers engage 3PL providers for storing and handling delivery of goods and materials.
 Some of these deliveries are JIT and have stringent delivery SLA’s to be adhered to with huge fines for stock outs.
 Extending supply chain systems to 3PL operators to have real time information on orders received and good delivered helps manufacturers adhere to their SLA’s for JIT goods supply.
 Extended supply chain system also helps in cross docking for re-distribution or consolidation of inventory in a particular zone or geography.

 Pharmaceutical companies set aside huge spends on brand creation.
 However non-availability of the brand or a stock out results in lower market share.
 Studies have shown that large pharmaceutical companies lose out market share to local players when they cannot supply drugs on time.